JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 To clone the Meso-NH Git repository the |gitlfs_link| extension, not included by default in the Git package, is required to handle binary (or large) files (LFS meaning Large File Storage).
 To install this extension:

-* either, install the |gitlfs_link| package on your system (you need root access)
+* either, install the |gitlfs_link| package on your system (you need root access) ;

-* or, if not possible, install it in your own environment:
+* or, if not possible, install it in your own environment.
+For that, you have to :

   * download the git-lfs archive from the link on the |gitlfs_link| web page ;

   * extract the archive and copy the git-lfs binary in a `$HOME/bin` directory by example (create this directory if it doesn't exist) ;

-  * from any directory, you can now execute:
+  * execute the following commands :

     .. code-block:: bash